banner svg (1)

 What's included in a daily health screening for preschoolers?

-A daily health check is a screening procedure conducted every day to ensure the safety and well-being of children.
-Daily health checks are typically conducted by teachers first thing in the morning before the child enters your program and before the parent or guardian leaves.
-However, they may also be conducted at any other time throughout the day if there is a noticeable change in the child’s appearance or behavior.
+A daily health screening for preschoolers is a simple but important routine that helps protect the safety and well-being of children.
+Screenings are usually conducted by teachers during morning drop-off—before the child enters the classroom and while the parent or guardian is still present.
+They may also be repeated later in the day if there’s a noticeable change in the child’s appearance, energy, or behavior.

-If a child is absent due to illness, conduct the daily health check when the child returns to school.
+If a child has been absent due to illness, a daily health check can be performed when they return to school.

-A daily health screening for children includes checking:
+A daily health screening for preschoolers typically includes checking for:

 Why are daily health checks important?

 Daily health checks are essential in keeping children and staff members healthy.
-Anyone not feeling well should stay home and not report to the childcare center.
+Anyone not feeling well should stay home and not report to your childcare program.
 Daily health checks are important because they help to:

 • Identify sick children early: When illnesses are identified early, it allows for quick treatment and prevention of the illnesses spreading to other children and staff members.